isomerpages/moe-woodgrovesec/_prospective-students/Direct School Admission/Selection Process & Outcomes.md

 third_nav_title: Direct School Admission
 ---
 <h4><strong><u>Selection process</u></strong></h4>
-<p>The selection process takes place from 29 June to 28 July 2026</p>
+<p>The selection process takes place from 29 June to 28 August 2026.</p>
 <p>The school will invite all shortlisted applicants to attend a compulsory
 selection interview.
 The details of the Selection interview will be communicated via email.</p>